FDiot/code_tympan3/doc/architecture.rst

    @enduml

 For the ANIME3D solver, the complete call graph is `there <../doxygen/html/classTYANIME3DSolver_a6a334771eddce5341642add8f8597639_cgraph.png>`_ .
-A simplified call graph is:
+A simplified call graph is (click to enlarge):

 .. figure:: _static/built_resources/TYANIME3DSolverCallGraph.png
    :align: center